edgedb/edgedb/docs/stdlib/abstract.rst

     Represents a generic type.

-    This type is used as a placeholder in cases where there isn't a specific set of type requirements, or are not necessary, such as defining polymorphic parameters in functions and operators.
+    This type is used as a placeholder in cases where there aren't specific type requirements such as when defining polymorphic parameters in functions and operators.

 ----------